 Risk management is an important part of your financial life.
-September is Life Insurance Awareness month, and there is no time like the present to evaluate your current insurance policies to ensure that your needs and your family’s needs are covered.
+There is no time like the present to evaluate your current insurance policies to ensure that your needs and your family’s needs are covered.

 At Halpern Financial, we do not sell insurance, but we can help coordinate with your insurance professional to make sure your insurance plans work in tandem with other elements of your overall financial plan.
 We do not do taxes or draw up legal documents for your estate plan either—there are other professionals who specialize in these areas.
 Our specialty is helping clients fit all of these aspects together to meet their long term goals.

 Here are a few tips to get you started when it comes to different types of insurance: